 - Some of these products contain sulfites, which can cause allergic reactions in certain individuals (eg, asthma patients).
 If you have previously had allergic reactions to sulfites, contact your pharmacist to determine if the product you are taking contains sulfites.

-- Do not exceed the recommended dose or use dibucaine ointment for longer than the time prescribed without first checking with your doctor.
+- Do not exceed the recommended dose or use dibucaine ointment for longer than prescribed without first checking with your doctor.

 - If your condition worsens or if rash, irritation, or rectal bleeding develops, contact your doctor immediately.